-There are tons of powerful methods you can utilize to grow your business.
+There are tons of powerful methods you can utilize to grow your personal training business.
 Referrals, social media, paid marketing, public speaking… the list goes on and on.

 One of the most misunderstood methods is leveraging strategic relationships or joint ventures to grow your business.